pranitbhujel/Image_Segmentation-Python/README.md

 # Image_Segmentation-Python

 Estimating coin values using Image Segmentation in Python.
-Image Segementation is one of the hot areas in Computer Vision, and this is a small replication of how it can be used to estimate the coin vales.
+Image Segementation is one of the hot areas in Computer Vision, and this is a small replication of how it can be used to estimate the coin values.

 The program is not 100% perfect, and is subjected to the parameter values you tweak.
 So explore and try removing the minor fallacies that it has.